emilyjimenez/Jeffreys-GreenbitsAPI-Project/README.md

 ## Further Exploration

-Name check character length method for long names that mess with tables in menu
+* Name check character length method for long names that mess with tables in menu
+* Carouselling option for when product list goes over 60+ line items
+* Edibles/Topicals menu
+* Preroll menu rework for items that are come in different quantity amounts (ie: 2 pk, 3 pk, 5 pk, and .5 g vs 1 g amounts)

 ## Setup/Installation Requirements